-Waiver Of Time Requirements
+Waiver of Time Requirements

-Both the bona fide residence test and the physical presence test contain minimum time requirements.
-However, the minimum time requirements can be waived if you must leave a foreign country because of war, civil unrest, or similar adverse conditions in that foreign country.
-You must be able to show that you reasonably could have expected to meet the minimum time requirements if not for the adverse conditions.
-To qualify for the waiver, you must actually have your tax home in the foreign country and be a bona fide resident of, or be physically present in, the foreign country on or before the beginning date of the waiver.
+Early each year, the IRS publishes an Internal Revenue Bulletin with a list of the only foreign countries for which the minimum time requirements are waived for the prior year and the effective dates.
+If you left one of those countries on or after the effective date, you can meet the bona fide residence or physical presence test for that year without meeting the minimum time requirement.
+However, you must be able to show that you reasonably could have expected to meet the minimum time requirements if not for the adverse conditions.
+To qualify for the waiver, your tax home must be in the foreign country and you must be a bona fide resident of, or be physically present in, the foreign country on or before the beginning date of the waiver.

-Effect of U.S. Travel Restrictions
+U.S. Travel Restrictions

 If you are present in a foreign country in violation of U.S. law, you will not be treated as a bona fide resident of a foreign country or as physically present in a foreign country while you are in violation of the law.
 Income that you earn from sources within such a country for services performed during a period of violation does not qualify as foreign earned income.
-Your housing expenses within that country (or outside that country for housing your spouse or dependents) while you are in violation of the law cannot be included in figuring your foreign housing amount.
+Your foreign housing expenses within that country (or outside that country for housing your spouse or dependents) while you are in violation of the law cannot be included in figuring your foreign housing amount.

 Civilians Working in Guantanamo Bay Cuba